aserto-dev/authzen-gateway-proxy/README.md

-# authzen-proxy
+# authzen-gateway-proxy

-Implementation of the AuthZEN evaluations API.
+Implementation of the AuthZEN evaluations API for the API Gateway scenario.

 ## Install dependencies